pchp250g8-home-c-tutorials/c-bcc-console-isnumberDividesby3/README.md

 IsNumberDividesBy3.
 C Tutorials.
-Microsoft Visual Studio IDE.
+Embarcadero Rad Studio IDE.
 Simple Input/Output.
 Algorithms.
 Console application.
-A console application project written in the C programming language and implemented in the Microsoft Visual Studio integrated environment.
+A console application project written in the C programming language and implemented in the Embarcadero Rad Studio IDE integrated environment.
 The Win32 Console system provides simple input/output.
 Determining the sum of digits in a number entered from the keyboard.
 Answer to the question whether a given number is divisible by 3.
 The program does the following: